|Distant spiral galaxy NGC4603 [Courtesy NASA]||Ceiling of La Sagrada Familia cathedral, Barcelona, Spain [Photo by DHB, (c) 2011]|

 Another ongoing debate is whether or not Neanderthals persisted in Europe until after humans arrived.
 In June 2012, researchers announced that some red handprints and dots in a cave in northwestern Spain are more than 40,000 years old, based on a uranium-thorium dating of the calcite covering of the specimens.
 These results raised the intriguing possibility that the artists who created these images were Neanderthal, since at the time Neanderthals were thought to have remained in the Iberian peninsula region until as recently as 35,000 to 40,000 years ago [Wilford2012].
 However, in February 2013 researchers at the University of Oxford in the U.K, using a more sophisticated Carbon-14-based dating process, found that the latest Neanderthal sites are 10,000 years older than previously thought -- i.e., they are 45,000 to 50,000 years old.
 Thus, for example, the handprints in Spain most likely are human, not Neanderthal [Callaway2013].

-These two examples also underscore the futility in asserting that there is some sort of "conspiracy" or "groupthink" preventing the consideration of young-earth creationist views.
+These three examples, by the way, underscore the futility in claiming that there is some sort of "conspiracy" or "groupthink" in the field preventing the consideration of young-earth creationist views.
 Note that each of these three studies have the potential to overthrow the beloved theories of numerous other researchers.
-If there are fundamental weaknesses in the general class of radiometric dating schemes (or in the particular schemes used in these two studies), why don't the researchers whose results are potentially refuted come forward to publicly identify these weaknesses or flaws?
-The only believable answer is that there are no fundamental flaws in these schemes -- they have withstood decades of rigorous examination within the scientific community and well deserve their reputation for reliability, although minor adjustments will be made from time to time as experimental techniques are further refined.
+If there are fundamental weaknesses in the general class of radiometric dating schemes (or in the particular schemes used in these three studies), why don't the researchers whose results are potentially refuted come forward to publicly identify these weaknesses or flaws?
+The only believable answer is that there are no fundamental flaws in these schemes -- they have withstood decades of rigorous examination and refinement within the scientific community, and well deserve their reputation for reliability, although minor adjustments will be made from time to time as experimental techniques are further refined.
 For additional discussion, see Conspiracy.

 Some valuable (and generally quite readable) references on radiometric dating, including detailed responses to specific issues that have raised by creationists, are the following: